- Self Expression and Communication Through the Arts

 Avril grew up in a remote indigenous community and has a strong affinity and respect for indigenous issues.
 Currently, she is an early childhood lecturer at USC but has also taught in the USC Primary program and been an early childhood education lecturer at Central Queensland University.

 At the University of Southern Queensland in conjunction with DEET she was supporting remote indigenous students.
-Currently at University of the Sunshine Coast Avril is involved in an International Capacity Building Project for Papuan teachers and working as a team member on a Transdisciplinary Project with staff members from both the School of Education and the School of Nursing and Midwifery to develop sustainable Learning Objects to enhance students’ learning.
+Currently at University of the Sunshine Coast, Avril collaborated together with a team member on a Transdisciplinary Project with staff members from both the School of Education and the School of Nursing and Midwifery at USC to develop sustainable Learning Objects to enhance students’ learning.
 Previous to academia, Avril worked for many years for Catholic Education as a classroom teacher in an early childhood setting.
 She is an active advocate for young children and for the use of play and inquiry based discovery as a vehicle for learning.